Duster (clothing): Today: Revival through film and television

+The fictional anti-hero Omar Little wears dusters both as outerwear and as a silk sleepwear coverup in the HBO series, The Wire.

 The Tenth Doctor played by David Tennant wore a cinnamon brown duster coat on Doctor Who.

-Van Pelt, the main antagonist of Jumanji: Welcome to the Jungle wore a dark brown duster coat.
+Van Pelt, the main antagonist in Jumanji: Welcome to the Jungle, wore a dark brown duster coat.
 Harry Dresden from Jim Butcher's Dresden Files wears a duster, as well as other cowboy-like attire.
 In the television comedy series "It's Always Sunny in Philadelphia", a black leather duster is featured in several episodes that is prized by several main characters, who often argue over who looks better wearing it.

 In modern times, leather dusters are worn by motorcyclists to prevent road rash.